ga-wdi-boston/js-scope/Compiled_Interpreted_Languages.md

 ![General Assembly Logo](http://i.imgur.com/ke8USTq.png)

 # Compiled vs Interpreted Languages.
-Programming Languages are typically categorized by the process used to create runnable programs.
+Programming Languages are typically categorized by the process we use to go from code written by us to runnable programs.

-There are two distinct processes, Compilation and Interpretation.
+The processes are:
+1. Compilation
+2. Interpretation

 We'll discuss both.

-A software program passes through a couple of phases as it's being developed and used or executed.
+And we'll see how software passes through a couple of phases as it's being developed and used or executed.

 ## Objectives
 By the end of this, students should be able to:
+- Learn a bit about how programs are understood by computer hardware.
 - Understand the difference between compiled and interpreted languages.
 - Use this knowledge to understand variable scope in Javascript.
-- Use this knowledge to understand what happens during compile time and runtime phases.
+- Use this knowledge to understand what happens during compile time and runtime.
 - Provide the language needed to be able to communicate with other developers when discussing and evaluating programming languages.

-## We Do

 #### Program Creation/Development.
 A developer writes code in a file using an editor.
 Perhaps in a source file named `hello_world.c`